Topics

 “Fear the insight of the faithful (mo’min) for he sees through the Light of God.”

 The concentration of thought is imperative in both the outward (academic) and esoteric studies.
-Until the desire, enthusiasm, curiosity and depth are created, we are unable to learn an' branch of knowledge.
+Until the desire, enthusiasm, curiosity and depth are created, we are unable to learn any branch of knowledge.
 In the same way in order to learn the spiritual science it is necessary that a person be able to focus all of his or her mental abilities on one point.
 When a person contemplates with the help of strong will and purity of actions then the Point of Cognition (nuqta-e-fikr) is activated and its meaning and its inner dimensions manifest themselves.

 On numerous occasions in the Quran (Koran), God has shown His signs and has directed to contemplate on those signs.
-A sign is in fact a name of outward motions or manifestations and the the focus on contemplations shows that there are those hidden factors whose complete understanding would lead humans towards the Truth.
+A sign is in fact a name of outward motions or manifestations and the focus on contemplations shows that there are those hidden factors whose complete understanding would lead humans towards the Truth.
 Actually, all physical sciences and beings are based on Spiritual Laws.
 Through contemplation and concentration, the knowledge of those laws can be accessed.

-The Prophet Muhammad has said:
+The Prophet Muhammad (PBUH) has said:

 “The one who gains awareness of himself gains awareness of God.”